 Offline payments

-The Clover Go SDK does not support offline payments (Store and Forward).
-The SDK requires an active network connection to process transactions.
+The Clover Go SDK requires an active network connection to process transactions and does not support offline payments (Store-and-Forward).

 Monitor network reachability